canonical/craft-parts/docs/how-to/partitions.rst

 ******************************************
-Adding partition support to an application
+Add partition support to an application
 ******************************************

 Partitions basics